Kenmore Air: 1990s

 Kenmore Air acquired Lake Union Air Service in 1993; in 1997 it planned to begin operating service from Elliott Bay, a body of water on Puget Sound where Seattle's downtown waterfront is located.
 In 1998, Kenmore Air gained a federal permit allowing them to begin operations there, pending approval from Seattle's city council.
 The company later abandoned its plans in fall 1999 after encountering resistance from members of the local community.

 2000s

 In October 2000, Robert Munro, the company's founder, and owner, died at age 83 after an extended illness.
 Ownership was passed to Munro's son, Gregg Munro, while several other family members also held management positions at Kenmore Air.

 2010s

 Residents in both Seattle near their Lake Union seaport and in Victoria have been growing increasingly concerned about noise and safety on the water.
-In Sept 2011 Victoria the St. James Community commissioned a report that calls for "serious restrictions on seaplane businesses" (which include other services like helicopters).
+In Sept 2011, the James Bay Neighborhood Association in Victoria, BC commissioned a report that calls for "serious restrictions on seaplane businesses" (which include other services like helicopters).
 Kenmore Air has responded by encouraging their pilots to follow limited flight paths in Seattle In 2013 when new high rise condos were proposed by Vulcan in South Lake Union neighborhood, Kenmore requested that an easement be placed on new residents to prevent them from filing noise complaints.